 $ sudo addgroup <your username> docker

-Note: You need to log-out and log-in to the Linux sessing (or reboot machine) after the commands above for the changes take effect.
+Warning: You need to log-out and log-in to the Linux sessing (or reboot machine) after the commands above for the changes take effect.